ryanatkn/gro/contributing.md

 We have so much work to do and Gro is just a low level tool. time is precious🌄

 Example: Gro doesn't support Windows.
-That's bad.
+That's not great.
 It excludes many people out there who don't know what a WSL is.
-But I have too many things to prioritize, and I feel it's irresponsible to push open source Node projects that don't support Windows.
+I have many other things to prioritize, but I also don't want to promote open source Node projects that don't support Windows.

 So Gro sits in a pre-alpha limbo.
 For other reasons too - things may change dramatically and I don't want the friction of breaking external users.